qgis/QGIS-Documentation/source/plugins/plugins_raster_terrain.rst

 #.
 Start QGIS and load a DEM raster layer.
 #.
-Load the Raster Terrain Modelling plugin in the Plugin Manager see Section :ref:`plugins/plugins/load_core_plugin` and click on the |raster_terrain|:guilabel:`Raster Terrain Modelling` icon which appears in the QGIS toolbar menu.
+Load the Raster Terrain Modelling plugin in the Plugin Manager see Section :ref:`plugins/plugins/load_core_plugin` and click on the |raster_terrain|:sup:`Raster Terrain Modelling` icon which appears in the QGIS toolbar menu.
 The Raster Terrain Modelling plugin dialog appears as shown in Figure `plugins/plugins_raster_terrain/RasterTerrainDialog`_ .
 #.
 Select an analysis method (e.g. :menuselection:`Slope -->`).
 #.
 Specify an output file
     path, and an output file type.